$C^*$-algebras associated with asymptotic equivalence relations defined by hyperbolic toral automorphisms: Abstract

 \section{Abstract}

-We study the $C^*$-algebras of the \'etale groupoids defined by the asymptotic equivalence relations for hyperbolic automorphisms on the torus.
-The algebras are proved to be four-dimensional non-commutative tori.
-The ranges of the unique tracial states of its $K_0$-groups of the $C^*$-algebras are determined, and directly proved to be invariant under flip conjugacy of the hyperbolic automorphisms on the torus.
+We study the $C^*$-algebras of the \'etale groupoids defined by the asymptotic equivalence relations for hyperbolic automorphisms on the two-dimensional torus.
+The algebras are proved to be four-dimensional non-commutative tori by an explicit numerical computation.
+The ranges of the unique tracial states of its $K_0$-groups of the $C^*$-algebras are described in terms of the hyperbolic matrix of the automorphism on the torus.